ssdollxx/tuya-zigbee-switch/docs/ota_flash.md

 ### Step 5: Rejoin the Device

+Once the device is flashed, it should re-connect automatically.
+After it connected, please re-interview (press small "i" button on the device page) and reconfigure it (small "arrows loop" button next to re-interview button).
+This allows Z2M to adapt to change of device capabilites.

-Once the device is flashed, force delete the old device from zigbee2mqtt and open your network by pressing "Permit join".
-Then reset the device it by pressing any switch 5 times in a row fast.
-The device should automatically rejoin.
+If device doesn't rejoin, please force delete the old device from zigbee2mqtt and open your network by pressing "Permit join".
+Then reset the device by pressing any switch 5 times in a row fast.
+The device should join your network.

 ---